-I stayed home for many years to focus on raising them, and after Bob got transferred to Kingwood, I got my license in 2002.
+I was a stay-at-home mom for years and devoted my life to my family.
+When I realized that job wasn't going to last forever, I thought a lot about what I wanted to be when my boys grew up.
+A few years after we moved to Kingwood, I got my license in 2002.
 Once I got going, I found real estate to be a perfect fit.
 I loved not just helping people buy and sell, but actually bringing homes to life—rehabbing properties, unlocking their potential, and even investing in them myself.

 These days, Bob is slowly retiring and spends his time golfing and occasionally helping me with the business.
 As for me, I still love dancing, hanging out with friends and family, and most of all, serving my clients—who I see as family, too.